brejdol/networkundertaker/_posts/2023-12-09-How-do-you-get-to-Native-IPv6?.md

 **Nifty Links if you want to know more:**

 Check out IPv6 Buzz over at Packet Pushers.
-It is an amazing podcast featuring Tom Coffeen (yes, the very author of the book above), Scott Hogg, and Ed Horley - Three of the most knowledgeable people in the world regarding IPv6.
+It is an amazing podcast featuring Tom Coffeen (yes, the very author of the book below), Scott Hogg, and Ed Horley - Three of the most knowledgeable people in the world regarding IPv6.
 There is a brand new episode that is all about exactly the above, check it out:
 [IPv6 Buzz: IPv6 CLAT and IPv6-only networks](https://packetpushers.net/podcast/ipb140-ipv6-clat-and-ipv6-only-networks/)